webdesigns23/react-router-v6-putting-it-all-together-lab/README.md

 ## Learning Goals

-- Use `createBrowserRouter` to create a client-side router.
+- Use `BrowserRouter`, `Routes`, and `Route` components to create a client-side router.
-- Use `RouterProvider` to include the router in your app.
+- Build nested routes for nested resources.
 - Use the `<NavBar>` component to allow client-side navigation.
-- Use `errorElement` to set up router error handling.
+- Create error route for any route that doesn't exist.
+- Use the `useNavigate` hook to route after creating a new record.

 ## Introduction